I've Been Everywhere: Other uses

 Kris Kristofferson did an abbreviated version in the 1973 film Pat Garrett and Billy the Kid during his escape scene.
 In 1996, country singer Johnny Cash recorded and released his version on his second American Recordings album, Unchained.
 Cash's version of "I've Been Everywhere" was featured in Citgo commercials in 1999, featuring the tagline "You know me".
 The song was also featured in season 2 of The Grim Adventures of Billy & Mandy and in Choice Hotels commercials from 2003 to 2009.
 In 2004, the Chicago Transit Authority used a version of the song, listing neighbourhoods and stops along the transit lines in two 30-second spots.
 In 2010, The Sports Network used a version of the song, listing cities and regions in the National Hockey League, to promote its coverage of trade deadline day.

 In October 2003, the publisher Rightsong Music BMI granted permission to Frank Loconto to write new lyrics and title for the 2004 presidential campaign of Bob Graham.
 Titled "I've Done Every Job, Man", it commemorated the more than 300 'workdays' performed by Graham during his 30 plus years of public service to the people of Florida.
 The song, recorded by Loconto for FXL Records, was included on a promotional CD, Bob Graham Charisma Album 2004.

-Comic actor Rick Moranis wrote and recorded a parody version of the song, titled "I Never Go Nowhere" on his 2005 album, The Agoraphobic Cowboy.
+Comic actor Rick Moranis wrote and recorded a parody version of the song, titled "I Ain't Goin' Nowhere" on his 2005 album, The Agoraphobic Cowboy.

 Australian Peter Harris visited all the locations in the Australian version of "I've Been Everywhere" between December 2009 and July 2011.
 A record of his trip is online.

 Nebraska native Brett Anderson rode his motorcycle, Annie, to all the locations in the North American version of "I've Been Everywhere" between 6 June 2017 and 31 October 2019.
 During this time, he visited all 92 song places, including 16 countries and 49 states.
 The record of his 73,000 mile trip can be found online.

 In 2010, the Swedish band Movits! used the track for one of the episodes of their US tour movie, First We Take Manhattan.

-Bruce Springsteen used the song as a snippet for "Light of Day" during his 1999-2000 Reunion tour.
+Bruce Springsteen used the song as a snippet for "Light of Day" during his 1999–2000 Reunion tour.

 John Finnemore did a version listing places in Dorset for an episode of I'm Sorry I Haven't A Clue recorded in Poole.

 Johnny Cash's 1996 version was used in the Family Guy episode "The Most Interesting Man in the World", the seventeenth episode of the twelfth season, episode 227 overall, which originally aired on 13 April 2014.

 Rihanna interpolated the main verse from the song to her 2011 song "Where Have You Been".

 In early 2022, the United States Postal Service began using the Johnny Cash (US) version in advertisements.